 The bites are best enjoyed fresh out of the oven, but you could store leftovers in a sealed container in the fridge for up to 2 days.

-For the best results, reheat leftovers in the oven or better yet, an air fryer if you have one until crispy, about 10 minutes.
+Reheat leftovers in the oven or, better yet, an air fryer until crispy, about 10 minutes.

 Prep: 10 minutes